Chart Color Schemes

 Lyons has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Lyons's population is estimated at around 2,465 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Lyons's population is estimated at around 2,465 as of Feb 2026.
 This reflects an increase of 246 people (11.1%) since the 2021 Census, which reported a population of 2,219 people.
-The change is inferred from the resident population of 2,439, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
+The change is inferred from the resident population of 2,439, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
 This level of population equates to a density ratio of 2,541 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Lyons's 11.1% growth since the 2021 census exceeded the SA3 area (7.4%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Population growth for the suburb of Lyons was primarily driven by natural growth that contributed approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the Lyons (NT) SA2 expected to increase by 717 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.2% in total over the 17 years.
+Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb of Lyons expected to increase by 711 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 34.0% in total over the 17 years.

 Frequently Asked Questions - Population